 How to Compromise with Your Roommates

-Having roommates is a great financial decision, but gives you an entirely different set of problems.
-You now have to live with someone, or multiple someone’s, and handle all the interpersonal conflict that comes with that.
-Learning how to deal with it, how to compromise with your roommates, is the biggest hurdle you’ll have to get over to make everything work.
+Having roommates is a great financial decision, but can hand you an entirely different set of problems.
+You now have to live with someone, or multiple people, and handle all the interpersonal conflict that comes along with it.
+Learning how to deal with it and compromise with your roommates is key.

 What do you compromise on?
 How do you make sure you’re all on the same page?
 What can you do to keep problems from getting out of hand?
 Read on to find out.